 The good news is that change is coming.

 Many coffee producers are now transitioning over the more organic growing practices.
 Unfortunately, it’s not an easy or simple transition to make because the soil and growing location have to be chemical and pesticide-free for three years before growing.

 There are many types of certification for organic coffee, each country sets their own requirement as to what warrants organic coffee.
 But, for this blog post, I’ll be sticking with the US quality standards that are overseen by the United States Department of Agriculture (USDA).

 The USDA looks at many factors to determine whether they can give coffee organic certification.
 For instance, the fertilizer used for growing the coffee must be 100% organic.
-Many farms will use coffee pulp, chicken manure and general compost for their coffee growing rather than chemicals.
+Many farms will use the coffee pulp, chicken manure and general compost for their coffee-growing rather than chemicals.

 Are Organic Beans Healthier?

 Now that you know how organic coffee is grown and produced using no harmful chemicals it shouldn’t come as a surprise for me to tell you that it’s healthier than regular coffee.

 What many people don’t understand is that many of the chemicals and fertilizers used for growing not only coffee but a whole range of food products actually kill the “good stuff” too.
 A lot of vitamins, minerals, and antioxidants are also reduced or even destroyed when grown using pesticides and other chemicals.

 Generally, growing organic coffee will be better for both the farmers working the coffee plantations and the environment that surrounds those growing locations.

 Pesticide and fertilizer runoff can have serious negative impacts on not only the local water quality but the wildlife ecosystems in the surrounding areas.